Nathan McGinness

 An explanation of the CSS animation on Apple's iPhone 4S webpage

-Curious how the beautiful CSS animations on the iPhone 4s page work?
+Curious how the beautiful CSS animations on the iPhone 4s page actually work?

 The Typography-out Approach in the World of Browser-based Web Design